 Marine Scotland Science, Marine Laboratory, 375 Victoria Road, Aberdeen AB11 9DB, UK

-A part of the institute’s statistics group working on aquatic animal experimental design and analysis.
-Research includes estimating the prevalence of infections, evaluating the reliability of diagnostic tests and surveillance, assessing the economic benefits of disease control intervention, and monitoring for increased disease occurrence.
+A part of the institute’s statistics group working on the design and analysis of aquatic animal and marine environment scientific and monitoring investigations.
+Published research includes work on optimising aquarium experimental designs, estimating the prevalence of infections, evaluating the reliability of diagnostic tests and surveillance, assessing the economic benefits of disease control intervention, and monitoring changes in disease occurrence.

 External Professional Responsibilities

-Royal Statistical Society elected ordinary Council member 2016-2019 inclusive, serving on the Risk & Audit Committee.
+Royal Statistical Society elected ordinary Council member and trustee 2016-2019 inclusive serving on the Risk & Audit Committee.

 - Hall et al. (2017).
 Utilising pathology codes to detect increases in aquatic animal disease occurrence: a retrospective case study.
 Bulletin of the European Association of Fish Pathologists 37, 183-189.